 - What are the goals of the attack?

 - Why would adversaries use this approach?

 - Which tools and techniques did cyber attackers use for this attack?

-- What kinds of user behavior lead to this attack?
+- What kinds of user behaviour lead to this attack?

 - In which regions are these attacks common?

 This data enables security analysts to identify the threat, initial access point, and how to mitigate or eliminate it.
 MITRE ATT&CK mitigations are specific procedures that security teams can use to deal with each TTP.
 Each mitigation can be applied to different TTPs.

 Linux is one of the world’s most popular operating systems (OS).
 It powers 90% of the public cloud workload as of 2017.
 Considering its servers’ low cost of ownership and reliability, it’s not surprising that companies prefer to use this technology.
 Linux is open source, which means developers from across the world can contribute towards improving the system.

 As developers gravitated toward Linux over time, the assumption was that their collective ability to mitigate security threats would be higher—making it safer.
 But, because of this popularity amongst those operating critical public and private systems, threat actors directed their attacks towards Linux systems.